 The global green hydrogen demand is growing.
 Countries like Japan are searching for cheaper hydrogen sources due to high domestic production costs.
-NZ, rich in natural resources, is emerging as a significant supplier, with projections of exporting 70 million tons annually, expected to rise further by 2030 [7].
-Cuda et al. [13] predict a global demand of 621 million tons by 2050, mainly in transportation.
+NZ, rich in natural resources, is emerging as a significant supplier, with projections of exporting 70 million tons annually, expected to rise further by 2030 (Ministry of Business, Innovation and Employment, 2019a).
+Cuda et al. (2011) predict a global demand of 621 million tons by 2050, mainly in transportation.
 Major economies, including the USA, China, and India, will dominate consumption.
 By 2050, green hydrogen could save up to 296 billion NZD annually.
 As countries diversify energy sources, metrics like the Herfindahl-Hirschman Index will capture these shifts.

 2.3.
-Demand for hydrogen fuel and its application in buses and heavy fleets across various transportation types.
+Demand for hydrogen fuel and its application in buses and heavy fleets

+The growing interest in hydrogen fuel's application in the transportation sector promises significant economic and environmental dividends.
+Research underscores the potential of hydrogen propulsion in substantially curbing carbon emissions.
+For instance, the Canadian study by Cuda et al. (2011) evaluated the impact of hydrogen utilization across various transportation types.
 Their results demonstrated that even with a modest market share for hydrogen-powered vehicles, significant emissions reductions could be achieved.
 Specifically, vehicles under 4,500kg registered a notable drop in emissions.
 In scenarios where hydrogen vehicles secured just 15% of the market share, carbon emissions fell by an impressive 10%.